Hosokawa Gracia: Biography

 The death of Hideyoshi in 1598 left a power vacuum with two rival factions forming: Tokugawa Ieyasu in the east and Ishida Mitsunari in the west.
 When Ieyasu went to the east in 1600 leading a large army, including Tadaoki, his rival Ishida took over the impregnable castle in Osaka, the city where the families of many of Hideyoshi's generals resided.
 Ishida devised a plan to take the family members hostage, thus forcing the rival generals either to ally with him or at least not to attack him.

 However, when Ishida attempted to take Gracia hostage, the family retainer Ogasawara Shōsai killed her and then committed seppuku after lighting the mansion on fire.
 The outrage over her death was so great that Ishida was forced to abandon his plans.
 Most Japanese accounts state that it was Gracia's idea to order Ogasawara to kill her.
 However, these accounts were written many decades after the actual death of Gracia.
 The original Jesuit account written shortly after her death instead states Tadaoki had commanded the servants of his household to kill Gracia if her honor were ever in danger.
 The servants had seen the attempted kidnapping as such, and acted on this order.

 A Catholic priest, Gnecchi-Soldo Organtino, had Gracia's remains gathered from the Hosokawa mansion and buried them in a cemetery in Sakai.
 Later, her remains were moved to Sōzenji, a temple in Osaka.
 Gracia also shares a grave with Tadaoki at Kōtō-in, a sub-temple of Daitoku-ji.

+Gracia is an ancestor of former prime minister Morihiro Hosokawa.

 In historical fiction

 Gracia frequently appears as a character in Japanese historical fiction, both novels and drama.
 One website lists her as a character in over 40 stage dramas, movies, TV dramas, etc., from 1887 to 2006.
 She is also frequently referred to in popular writing or talks on the history of the period.
-A work that has been translated into English is Ayako Miura's novel, Hosokawa Garasha Fujin (English title: Lady Gracia: a Samurai Wife's Love, Strife and Faith), which follows history fairly closely.
+Ayako Miura's novel Hosokawa Garasha Fujin (English title: Lady Gracia: a Samurai Wife's Love, Strife and Faith) follows history fairly closely.

 James Clavell used Gracia as the model for the character of Mariko Toda in his novel Shōgun.
 Additionally Clavell gave the Japanese wife of Vasco Rodrigues (whose Japanese name was Nyan-nyan) the baptismal name Gracia.
 This book was later adapted for television as a miniseries in 1980 where Mariko was portrayed by Japanese actress Yoko Shimada, who had previously portrayed Gracia in the 1978 Japanese Taiga Drama series Ōgon no Hibi.
-Elements of Mariko's story follow Gracia's quite closely, although the manner of her death is different (Mariko threatens to commits suicide if she is not allowed to leave Osaka Castle and is then killed in a raid on her compound, thereby her death served the original purpose as her threatened suicide, enraging the other hostages) and the two characters do not fundamentally have anything in common.
+Elements of Mariko's story follow Gracia's quite closely, although the manner of her death is different (Mariko threatens to commit suicide if she is not allowed to leave Osaka Castle and is then killed in a raid on her compound, thereby her death served the original purpose as her threatened suicide, enraging the other hostages) and the two characters do not fundamentally have anything in common.
+In the second adaptation from 2024, Toda Mariko is played by Anna Sawai.

-Hosokawa Gracia is one of the main characters in the 1981 movie Samurai Reincarnation.